bhauman/bhauman.github.com/drafts/immutable-data-service.md

 very flat view of most of the objects in their world.
 It's like having an intense version of amnesia where all you know is the current state of the world and you don't know what has come before.
-Is this coffee in from of me mine?
+Is this coffee in front of me mine?
 Did I order it?
 Did I walk here?

 Things change and it can add a new dimension to our data if we record how our data changes over time.